 In this blog, a Fivecast Tradecraft Advisor discusses the threats and challenges associated with a continuously growing online landscape, and how robust intelligence strategies and solutions can mitigate the challenges of identifying threat actors online.

 For protective security teams across the government and commercial sector, it’s hard to think of the internet and, more specifically, the advent of social media as anything other than a nightmare.
 Not only does social media allow organizations and/or protectees to share seemingly innocuous information, pictures, and videos that can help threat actors identify offline patterns of life, the sense of anonymity the internet gives users causes some to make outrageous threats or statements on social media they would never say in person.
-This includes threats and damaging lies that, no matter their outrageousness, must be fully investigated and sometimes mitigated by team members both online and offline.
+These threats, while often made behind a screen, can quickly escalate into real-world risks, prompting physical security responses such as increased security personnel, rerouted travel, or facility lockdowns.
+Even when the threats seem implausible or exaggerated, they must be taken seriously and investigated thoroughly to ensure the safety of people and assets.

 READ OUR OSINT FOR PROTECTIVE SECURITY INDUSTRY BRIEF